Kigorky/JChainz/tools/README.md

 # How to generate statistics for jars info

-Run the decompiler first from inside the decopiler folder
+Run the decompiler first from inside the decompiler folder

 Automatically generates Entry Point file